makerdao/chief/README.md

 ### `lock(uint256 wad)`

-Charges the user `wad` `GOV` tokens, issues an equal amount of `IOU` tokens to the user, and adds `wad` weight to the candidates on the user's selected slate.
+Charges the user `wad` `GOV` tokens and adds `wad` weight to the candidates on the user's selected slate.
 Fires a `LogLockFree` event.

 ### `free(uint256 wad)`

-Charges the user `wad` `IOU` tokens, issues an equal amount of `GOV` tokens to the user, and subtracts `wad` weight from the candidates on the user's selected slate.
+Returns `wad` amount of `GOV` tokens to the user and subtracts `wad` weight from the candidates on the user's selected slate.
 Fires a `LogLockFree` event.

 ### `etch(address[] yays) returns (bytes32 slate)`